GSA/digitalgov.gov/content/news/2018/01/2018-01-18-section-508-refresh.md

 In January 2017, the [U.S. Access Board](https://www.access-board.gov/) published a [final rule](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule) updating information technology (IT)accessibility requirements covered by Section 508 of the [Rehabilitation Act of 1973](https://www.access-board.gov/the-board/laws/rehabilitation-act-of-1973), which includes IT that is developed, procured, maintained, or used by federal agencies.
 The Rehabilitation Act is a federal law which requires programs and activities funded by federal agencies to be accessible to people with disabilities, including federal employees and members of the public.
 [Here’s a recap of the changes](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/overview-of-the-final-rule).

-Compliance with the [Revised 508 Standards](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines) is also a requirement of [OMB M-17-06, Policies for Federal Agency Public Websites and Digital Services](https://digital.gov/resources/omb-m-17-06).
-They went into effect on January 18, 2018.
+The [Revised 508 Standards](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines) went into effect on January 18, 2018.
 [Watch this video, New Requirements: Section 508 Refresh, to learn more](https://www.youtube.com/watch?v%3DKw4jEGmaXbw).

 {{< youtube Kw4jEGmaXbw >}}